 Agents and admins only have access to either Google or Microsoft SSO methods.
 If Google or Microsoft is also enabled for end users, agents and admins can use the sign-in button on the Help Center page.
-If the method is not enabled for end users, agents and admins will need to click the I am an Agent link to use SSO.
+If the method is not enabled for end users, agents and admins must click the Switch to agent sign-in link to use SSO.

 Your users' social and business account sign-in credentials (username and password) are never shared with Zendesk.
 Only the primary email address contained in the social and business account is shared.

 - Users select one of the social or business sign-on options on your Zendesk account sign-in page.